January 16, 2015

 Where’s The Connection?

 Your brand should describe what it is your company does.
 Do you provide a service or a product?
 Is your branding timeless like Coca-Cola for instance?
-When people see your brand do they get the connection between what it is you do and your branding? (e.g. UPS or Kellogs)
+When do people see your brand do they get the connection between what it is you do and your branding? (e.g. UPS or Kellogs)

 Taking the necessary steps to have branding that’s identifiable and relatable to what it is you do or provide will guarantee marketing success long term with any company.